casey/just/README.md

 If `dotenv-path` is set, `just` will look for a file at the given path, which may be absolute, or relative to the working directory.

-The command line option `--dotenv-path`, short form `-E`, can be used to set or override `dotenv-path` at runtime.
+The command-line option `--dotenv-path`, short form `-E`, can be used to set or override `dotenv-path` at runtime.

 If `dotenv-filename` is set `just` will look for a file at the given path,